nextflow-io/nextflow/docs/process.rst

         """
     }

-This feature is meant to allow the fast prototyping and test of the workflow logic without using the real commands.
-The developer can use it to provide a dummy command which is expected to mimic the execution of the real one in a quicker manner.
-This can also be used as an alternative for the *dry-run* feature.
+This feature makes it easier to quickly prototype the workflow logic without using the real commands.
+The developer can use it to provide a dummy script that mimics the execution of the real one in a quicker manner.
+In other words, it is a way to perform a dry-run.

 .. tip::
     The ``stub`` block can be defined before or after the ``script`` block.